The Sandbox blockchain gaming platform launches $2 million creator fund for artists

 Approved creators making new content will be rewarded with grants in their choice of fiat currency (like U.S. dollars) or cryptocurrency (including the platform’s own ERC-20 SAND token, which will mainly be used in Pixowl’s ecosystem).
 The Sandbox is a community-driven platform where creators can monetize voxel (using the pixelated style) assets and gaming experiences.

 “We believe voxels are a big opportunity because so many users know how to create with them,” Madrid said.
-“They could build things, using these ‘digital LEGOs.”
+“They could build things, using these ‘digital Legos.'”

 The Sandbox has 40 million installs and 1.2 million monthly active users on mobile.
 But the 2D game remains far smaller than rivals like Minecraft or Roblox.
 Fortnite, which lets its creators build their own items, is also a competitor, but it isn’t doing blockchain yet.